 Lagos – Abidjan Expressway Construction Begins

-The stretch of international road linking Nigeria’s economic hub, Lagos with Abidjan, the Ivorien capital would commence next year, Nigerian President Goodluck Jonathan has said.
+The stretch of international road linking Nigeria’s economic hub, Lagos with Abidjan, the Ivorian capital would commence next year, Nigerian President Goodluck Jonathan has said.

 According to Jonathan, the need to concentrate on the construction of the Lagos – Abidjan Expressway was necessary to facilitate the trans-border movement of goods and persons and reduce the proliferation of local customs and police which make it difficult for businessmen to transport their goods.